Thursday, March 26, 2015

 After 1936 Canadians were overshadowed by other countries in basketball, but one area we did well was refereeing.
 I was able to talk to Kitch McPherson who told me about Al Rae.
 They had both done prominent international games.
 At the time, Ron Foxcroft had followed in their footsteps and not only did big international matches, but also major American College basketball and later some NBA games.
 During one of his international games his whistle failed him in a riotous atmosphere.
 He set about inventing a more reliable whistle which came to be known as the Fox40 and was adapted for many sports.
 More on Ron later.

 Ethnic connections did turn out to be critical for basketball as Canada was multi national.
 I was vaguely aware of the Baltic countries, but became more aware of Lithuanians, Latvians and Estonians that helped produce Leo Rautins and prominent Canadian university players.
 I learned Japanese played in British Columbia and after their internment many came to Toronto and organized teams.
 For me one of the most interesting experiences was when I was invited to a match between Montreal and Toronto in the Filipino community.
-I was one of only three white people in a packed gym and the other two were referees.
+I was one of only three European people in a packed gym and the other two were referees.
 I was introduced to one key Montreal player and learned he had left the Philippines to avoid gamblers.

 Other important ethnic groups who helped develop basketball were the Mormons, Hungarians, Chinese and natives.
 Basketball as an economical game was popular in other countries and when they came to Canada was something they were familiar with.
 A Sioux Indian tribe in South Dakota had been introduced to basketball in 1892 and helped to spread the sport amongst fellow natives and in particular to Canada's west coast.